mentorchains/project-site-template-SA/_docs/about.md

 Some information.

 # Contact Us
-If you have questions or comments about the SEAS applications, please email Dr. Jake Chen, [jakechen@uab.edu](mailto:jakechen@uab.edu).

-If you need any technical support, please email Samuel Bharti, [sbharti@uab.edu](mailto:sbharti@uab.edu).
+If you have questions, comments or require any technical support about the sMAP, please email Samuel Bharti, [sbharti@uab.edu](mailto:sbharti@uab.edu).

-Our lab: [AI.MED Laboratory](http://aimed-lab.org/), University of Alabama at Birmingham, Alabama, USA.